What is Field Service Management

 • Receive incomplete instructions

 With a proper field service management system, technicians get everything they need before arriving on-site.
-If paired with a mobile app, updates happen instantly from the field.
-Less confusion means more completed jobs per day.
+Additionally, if paired with a mobile app, updates happen instantly from the field.
+As a result, less confusion means more completed jobs per day.

 3. Speeds Up Invoicing and Cash Flow

 Delayed invoicing delays cash.
-When job completion and billing are disconnected, invoices get pushed to the end of the week or worse, the end of the month.
+As a result, when job completion and billing are disconnected, invoices get pushed to the end of the week or worse, the end of the month.
 Modern field service management connects jobs directly to estimates and invoices.
 Once work is done, billing can happen immediately.
 Faster invoicing means healthier cash flow.

 4. Enhances Customer Experience